How to release your anger

 Besides being a major step towards happiness, there are other benefits to dropping all that emotional baggage you are carrying.
 Self-esteem, confidence, and courage are other parts that develop as you deal with anger.

 The first step to dealing with anger is to understand your anger and why it happens.
 Anger is not “negative”.
 It is simply an emotion.
 It serves as a protection system.
 When you get angry, it is a sign that something or someone is infringing on you or your rights and you may need to defend yourself.

 It is not to be confused with blind rage; blind rage is when you start being abusive; when you start being violent towards inanimate objects, or worse, other people.
 That is not healthy.

-How to deal with Anger
+How to deal with Your Temper

 Note: If it is something that you cannot handle, please do not feel ashamed to seek out professional help.
 And avoid self-destruction; numbing of the pain with alcohol, drugs, or other risky behaviour.
 I went through a whole year of this and paid for this behaviour physically and emotionally for nearly a year after.
 And I’m one of the luckier ones.